Actively Recruiting

 - Mechanical circulatory support such as ECMO or LVAD

-- Pregnant, breastfeeding, or women of childbearing age
+- Pregnant, breastfeeding, or women of child-bearing age

-- Under guardianship, curatorship, or legal protection
+- Under guardianship, curatorship, or safeguard of justice

 AI-Screening